.jpg)

-Step onboard our lovingly restored heritage coaches, hauled by diesel locomotive DBR1254.
-Settle into your seats to enjoy this special trip down the Main Trunk Line from Hamilton, Te Awamutu, Otorohanga or Te Kuiti to Ohakune and return.
+Step onboard our lovingly restored heritage coaches, hauled by diesel locomotive DBR1254 & DC4818.
+Settle into your seats to enjoy this special trip down the Main Trunk Line from Hamilton, Te Awamutu, or Otorohanga to Ohakune and return.

-Hauled by heritage diesel locomotive DBR1254 - our train will make its way down through the heartland of the North Island along the Main Trunk Line.
+Hauled by heritage diesel locomotives DBR1254 & DC4818 - our train will make its way down through the heartland of the North Island along the Main Trunk Line.

 So hop on board as we step back in time – to how rail travel used to be – and experience traveling down the Main Trunk Line.